Vesuv Blog

 Suspension of the approval

-Temporary sanction, suspension of the approval temporarily prevents the operation of the sanitary transport activity.
-The effective duration of this sanction varies and depends on the severity of the failures as well as the will of the DGARS (General Director of the Regional Health Agency).
+A temporary sanction, the suspension of the approval temporarily makes it impossible to carry out sanitary transport activities.
+The effective duration of this sanction varies and depends on the severity of the breaches as well as the discretion of the DGARS (Director General of the Regional Health Agency).
 Generally, this suspension can last from 1 to 6 months.

-In case of serious failure to comply with regulatory obligations regarding the approval, it can be revoked without limitation of duration by a justified decision from the DGARS (General Director of the Regional Health Agency).
+In the event of a serious failure to comply with regulatory obligations related to the approval, it may be withdrawn without limitation of duration by a reasoned decision of the DGARS (Director General of the Regional Health Agency).

-In practice, this translates to an outright stop of the activity without any time limit.
-To recover it, it will be necessary to go through the process of obtaining an approval from the beginning.
+Concretely, this translates to the complete halt of the activity without any time limits.
+To recover it, it will be necessary to redo the procedures for obtaining an approval from the beginning.

-Example of cases leading to the revocation of the approval:
+Example of cases leading to withdrawal of the approval:

-Failure to submit vehicles for inspection by the ARS.
+Non-submission of vehicles to the control of the ARS services.
 Keeping a vehicle in service without authorization.
-Lack of regular inspections on vehicles.
+Absence of regular inspections on the vehicles.
 Equipment that is regularly expired, unchanged, etc...

-It is not always easy to keep up with the compliance of sanitary vehicles, especially when the vehicle fleet is large and inspections are still done on paper.
-The information is heavy to process, sometimes incomplete or simply absent.
+It is not always easy to stay updated on the compliance of sanitary vehicles, especially when the fleet of vehicles is large and checks are still done on paper.
+The information can be cumbersome to handle, sometimes incomplete, or simply absent.

-Use paper format for your quality controls.
+Use paper format for your quality checks.
 Paper remains a viable solution to ensure the compliance of your vehicles.
-You print a sheet, the operators perform the checks, they check the boxes, they send you the quality controls in paper format, you retrieve the document and process the data on your Excel sheet.
+You print a sheet, operators carry out the checks, they tick the boxes, they send the quality checks back to you in paper format, you receive the document and process the data on your Excel sheet.

-It's easy to implement, but now imagine you have to do this for every vehicle in your fleet, with each employee, every day, every week.
-It's time spent on recurring paperwork, it's purely administrative communication with no real added value.
+It's easy to implement, but now imagine that you have to do this for every vehicle in your fleet, with each employee, every day, every week.
+It’s time spent on recurring paperwork, it is purely administrative communication with no real added value.

-A digital tool will allow ambulance personnel / drivers to report on their smartphone the execution of inspections conducted via a system of boxes to fill out and check.
+A digital tool will allow paramedics/drivers to report the execution of checks performed via a system of checkboxes on their smartphones.

 No more paper, no more processing, automatically receive sorted, dated, and processed information.
 You will only need to carry out the corrections.

-A problem with a vehicle?
+Is there a problem with a vehicle?
 An alert is created.Expired, defective, unusable equipment?
 An alert is created.An ARS inspection?
 Share the inspection history with a single click.
-An online tool can do this work for you.
-This tool is VESUV, a collaborative application for monitoring vehicle procedures.
+An online tool allows you to do this work for you.
+This tool is VESUV, a collaborative application for tracking vehicle procedures.

 The Vesuv application offers several features:

-💻 The dematerialization of your paper procedures in the form of a digital checklist.
+💻 The dématerialization of your paper procedures into a digital checklist.

-📩 The automatic and real-time reporting of problems encountered on vehicles.
+📩 Automatic real-time reporting of issues encountered with vehicles.

-📒 The traceability of inspections (where? when? how? by whom?).
+📒 The traceability of checks (where? when? how? by whom?).

 👨🔧 Customizable and adaptable usage to your environment.